• Skip to primary navigation

 • Milk - This helps to loosen the sauce a little, but it could be left out if you prefer a really thick sauce.

 • Chicken stock - This adds a real depth of flavour to the pasta dish.
-Use the best quality you can, but homemade is always best.
+Use the best quality you can, but homemade stock is always best.

-• Greek yogurt and creme fraiche- This combined with the cream cheese is what makes the sauce really creamy.
+• Greek yogurt and creme fraiche - This combined with the cream cheese is what makes the sauce really creamy.
 Use full fat for the best flavour.

 • Cream cheese - You can use reduced fat cream cheese, however we find that full fat has the best flavour.
 Add more flavour to this pasta dish by used a garlic and herb cream cheese.